 Thai eateries are ubiquitous in New York City, but that doesn't mean that one is as good as the next.
 For you pad Thai, green curry, and pineapple fried rice fanatics (count us in that club!) — or for those of you craving more adventurous and spicier takes on authentic regional dishes — we want to ensure that every bold and flavorful bite counts.
 Look no further than this list of the eight top-rated Thai restaurants in all of NYC.
-Note that while many of these eateries are located in Manhattan, there are several destination-worthy restaurants that come set within the multicultural crossroads of Queens, too (plus, one in Brooklyn, for good measure).
+Note that while many of these eateries are located in Manhattan, there are several destination-worthy restaurants that come set within the multicultural crossroads of Queens, too.

 For more than 20 years, this temple to Thai cuisine has marked a culinary pilgrimage point for Thai-craving palates from across the city, beckoning gourmands to a little-visited corner of Woodside, Queens.
 Originally opened to cater to the local Thai community, this real-deal restaurant has expanded considerably over the years, including the addition of a spacious backyard patio garden with tables.